Multi-view imaging in networked sensing systems: A covariance-based approach: Discrete Representation and Problem Statement

 Different from point targets, extended targets usually comprise an infinite number of inseparable scattering points, rendering precise parameter estimation for individual scatterers impossible~\cite{ref:RCS2}.
 Consequently, the objective of imaging for extended targets is not to localize each single scatterer, but rather to create a high-resolution map of the reflectivity of the environment.
-To achieve this goal, we discretize the region of interest (RoI) into grids, thereby transforming the task of imaging into parameter estimation problem of each grid.
-Specifically, we discretize the rectangular RoI $\mathcal{A} = [x_1, x_2] \times [y_1, y_2]$ into $Q$ grids, and approximate the scattering of extend targets as that contributed by a set of grid points within this region.
-We assume that each receiver constructs single-view image independently, and the grids adopted by different receivers can be distinct.
-Denote the position of the $q$-th grid point for the $k$-th receiver as $\mathbf{p}_{k,q} = \left[ p_{x,k,q},p_{y,k,q} \right]^T$.
-Then, the channel matrix $\mathbf{H}_{k,m}$ in \eqref{eq:model_H} is approximated as $\tilde{\mathbf{H}}_{k,m} $ given by
+To achieve this goal, we discretize the rectangular region of interest (RoI), denoted as $\mathcal{A} = [x_1, x_2] \times [y_1, y_2]$, into $Q$ grids for each RBS\footnote{In this work, we assume that the RoI $\mathcal{A}$ is known in advance.
+In practice, the RoI depends on applications.
+For example, if we want to image the targets in a room, we can set the room as RoI and perform our proposed algorithm in the room.}.
+The position of the $q$-th grid point at the $k$-th RBS is denoted as $\mathbf{p}_{k,q} = \left[ p_{x,k,q},p_{y,k,q} \right]^T$.
+The scattering of extended targets is approximated as that contributed by a set of scatterers located at these grid points~\cite{ref:caire_SBL}.
+Then, the channel matrix $\mathbf{H}_{k,m}$ in \eqref{eq:model_H} is approximated as $\tilde{\mathbf{H}}_{k,m} $ given~by